Showing posts with label felicity. Show all posts

 Nota

-Felicity is the Spirit’s bridging act between the donated reference of Disp.
-LII, and the truthful assertions of Disp.
-L. It is the pneumatic fitting of human speech to divine being.
+Felicity is the Spirit’s bridging act between the ontological donation of the res (Disp.
+LII) and the faithful assertion of truth (Disp.
+L).
+It is the pneumatic fitting of human speech to divine being.
 Thus, we can claim the following about the Trinity:

 • The Father constitutes truth.